Admin Core Leaders

 Erin Crowgey, PhD

-Erin Crowgey, PhD is Associate Director of Bioinformatics at Nemours/ Alfred I. duPont Hospital for Children whose primary expertise is in molecular biology and bioinformatics.
+Erin Crowgey, PhD is Associate Director of Bioinformatics at Nemours Children’s Hospital, Delaware whose primary expertise is in molecular biology and bioinformatics.
 She works on multiple projects with the goal of implementing a learning healthcare system which will enhance precision medicine efforts.
 From the outset, her doctoral dissertation focused on building clinical and translational tools for rare childhood diseases.
 She has expertise in developing custom computational pipelines to analyze genomic data, including metagenomics and pan-omics integration.
 With her clinical collaborators across the country, she is working on establishing comprehensive computational pipelines that will enable the use of ‘omics’ data in clinical research projects, with the ultimate goal of applying these methods in real-time at the bedside.
 She is the Chair for the Genomics and Translational Bioinformatics working group for the American Medical Informatics Association, and has an affiliated faculty position at the University of Delaware.

 Pilot Projects Program Leader